Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Methodology

 is a draw from a Whittle-Mat{\'e}rn field with mean function $m(\bm{x})$ and covariance function given by \eqref{eq:wm_cov}.
 In \eqref{eq:wm_spde_full}, $\xi(\bm{x})$ denotes Gaussian white noise, $I$ denotes the identity operator, $\nabla$ denotes the gradient operator, and the coefficient $\alpha$ is defined as

-Generally, we set the regularity parameter to $\nu = 2 - d/2$, which allows for a straightforward discretisation of \eqref{eq:wm_spde_full} using finite differences or finite elements \citep{Lindgren11, Roininen14}.
+Generally, we set the regularity parameter to $\nu = 2 - \GRFDim/2$, which allows for a straightforward discretisation of \eqref{eq:wm_spde_full} using finite differences or finite elements \citep{Lindgren11, Roininen14}.
 Solving \eqref{eq:wm_spde_full} on a bounded domain requires the specification of suitable boundary conditions, which affect the covariance structure of the field close to the boundary.
 We follow the approach of \citet{Roininen14}; that is, we specify a set of Robin boundary conditions,

 and tune the coefficient $\lambda$ to minimise the effect of the boundary conditions on the covariance structure.
 We note, however, that there exist other approaches to this issue, including generating realisations of the field on a domain that is larger than the physical domain of interest \citep{Roininen14}.
+In summary, generating a realisation from the (discretised) GRF amounts to sampling a set of white noise and a set of values for the standard deviation and lengthscales of the field, then solving Equation \eqref{eq:wm_spde_full}.